parinfer/parinfer.js/resources/public/content.md

 </textarea>
 </div>

-## A Visual Cue for Special Cases
+## A Visual Cue for Special Parens

-Parens will _dim_ if they can react to indentation (i.e. parens grouped at the end of a line.)
+Only parens grouped at the end of a line can react to indentation.
+These parens will _dim_:

 <div>
 <div class="caption">__Watch for dimming__ of the parens at the end of a line:</div>